simplyGits/logins/README.md

 `logins.others() -> Logins[]`: Returns all the logins of the current user except the current one.

-`logins.kill(sessionId: string, callback: (e))`: Kills the session with the given id, callback will be called with an optional error.
+`logins.kill(loginId: string, callback: (e))`: Kills the login with the given id, callback will be called with an optional error.

 ## Server